 Men's Handicap Pairs

-Pairs are drawn randomly, and allocated a combined handicap, by adding the two singles handicaps together.
+Players are divided into leads, skips and 'intermediate', and then drawn for partners.
+Pairs are allocated a combined handicap by adding the two singles handicaps together.

 If a player does not have a singles handicap, they will be assigned one by the Men's Committee.